Social jetlag

 Social jetlag, similar to jet lag, is a circadian misalignment.
-The term "social jetlag" was first coined in 2006 by German scientist Till Roennenberg and colleagues, and they define it as "the discrepancy of work and free days, between social and biological time."
+The term "social jetlag" was first coined in 2006 by German scientist Till Roenneberg and colleagues, and they define it as "the discrepancy of work and free days, between social and biological time."
 This means that one's biological clock does not align with their social obligations, whether it be work or otherwise.
 Since the term's initial coinage, the term has become widely used and understood.
 According to PubMed, at least 26 articles have been published on social jetlag as of April 2025.
 Additionally, many papers have since been published exploring how social jetlag specifically affects health outcomes.

 How to calculate social jetlag

 Social jetlag is calculated by the difference in the midpoint of sleep on workdays and free days.
 The midpoint is the halfway point between bedtime and wake time.
-The larger the difference, the most extreme the jetlag.
+The larger the difference, the more extreme the jetlag.

 Social jetlag = midpoint of sleep on workdays — midpoint of sleep on free days.

 Discovery

-In the 2006 study from Till Roennenberg and Marc Wittmann, they were credited as being the first people to explore the phenomenon that they termed "social jetlag."
+In the 2006 study from Till Roenneberg and Marc Wittmann, they were credited as being the first people to explore the phenomenon that they termed "social jetlag."
 Their initial investigations included questionnaires for 501 participants.
 The participants answered questions relating to their sleep quality, current psychological well-being, retrospective psychological well-being from the past week, and consumption of stimulants (e.g. caffeine or nicotine).
-Roennenberg and Wittmann's findings interestingly showed a strong positive correlation between late chronotypes and smoking habits, among other stimulants.
+Roenneberg and Wittmann's findings interestingly showed a strong positive correlation between late chronotypes and smoking habits, among other stimulants.
 This means that people with late chronotypes were more likely to take part in stimulant usage.
 The work of Roenneberg and his lab paved the way for further research on the concept of social jetlag and how the mismatch between social obligations and chronotype can impact ones' habits and health.